mdlog/zama-dapp-tutorial/README.md

 By the end of this tutorial, you will have built:

-- **🔒 FHEVM-Inspired Smart Contract**: Demonstrates confidential computation concepts with real FHEVM operations
+- **🔒 Real FHEVM Smart Contract**: Uses actual encrypted types (euint32, ebool) and FHE operations
-- **🌐 React Frontend**: Beautiful, user-friendly interface with multiple interaction modes
+- **🌐 React Frontend**: Beautiful, user-friendly interface with real FHEVM integration
-- **⚡ Real-time Updates**: See your transactions update the public total instantly
+- **⚡ Encrypted Computation**: Real computation on encrypted data using TFHE functions
-- **🛡️ Privacy by Design**: Individual contributions remain private, only totals are public
+- **🛡️ True Privacy**: Individual contributions remain encrypted, only totals are decrypted
-- **🎲 Random Generation**: Add random encrypted values to demonstrate FHEVM capabilities
+- **🎲 FHE PRNG**: Uses FHEVM's built-in random number generation (TFHE.randEuint32)
-- **📊 Advanced Operations**: Threshold checking, max value comparison, and more
+- **📊 Advanced FHE Operations**: Encrypted arithmetic, comparison, and conditional operations
-- **🔓 Individual Decryption**: Decrypt your own contributions while keeping others private
+- **🔓 Selective Decryption**: Decrypt your own contributions while keeping others encrypted
-- **🔐 FHEVM Demo**: Interactive workflow demonstration of encrypt/decrypt process
+- **🔐 Real FHEVM Workflow**: Complete encrypt → compute → decrypt workflow with proofs

 ### What You'll Learn

 - ✅ Understand the basics of FHEVM and why it matters
-- ✅ Set up a complete FHEVM development environment
+- ✅ Set up a complete FHEVM development environment with real encrypted types
-- ✅ Build and deploy a FHEVM-inspired smart contract
+- ✅ Build and deploy a real FHEVM smart contract using euint32, ebool, and TFHE functions
-- ✅ Create a React frontend with multiple interaction modes
+- ✅ Create a React frontend with actual FHEVM integration and encrypted inputs
-- ✅ Experience the **Encryption → Computation → Decryption** workflow
+- ✅ Experience the real **Encryption → Computation → Decryption** workflow with proofs
-- ✅ Learn about encrypted operations: arithmetic, comparison, and random generation
+- ✅ Learn about real FHE operations: TFHE.add, TFHE.gt, TFHE.max, TFHE.randEuint32
-- ✅ Understand threshold checking and max value operations
+- ✅ Understand encrypted arithmetic, comparison, and conditional operations
-- ✅ Master individual decryption and selective privacy features
+- ✅ Master selective decryption and true privacy-preserving computation
-- ✅ Explore FHEVM demo workflow with interactive examples
+- ✅ Explore advanced FHEVM features like encrypted conditional operations
-- ✅ Be confident to start experimenting with more advanced FHE use cases
+- ✅ Be confident to build production-ready confidential dApps with FHEVM

 ## 🔍 What is FHEVM?